FCPercival/GoogleImageFetcher/README.md

 # GoogleImageFetcher

-This is a simple fetcher for images using Google Images (Fetches 20 images with one call)
+This is a simple fetcher for images using Google Images.
+(Fetches 20 images with one call)

 ## USAGE
 ```